Can I still work after my lupus diagnosis?

 - avoiding the sun at midday

 It’s understandable that you might not want to make your illness a matter of general knowledge among colleagues.
 You may be concerned that telling your employer about a lupus diagnosis might call into question your effectiveness in your job, or might somehow decrease your value as an employee.
+Legally, you are not required to disclose your health condition to your employer.

 In confronting these work-related issues, people with lupus have a valuable resource in the Americans with Disabilities Act (ADA).
 Passed in 1990, the ADA makes it against the law for an employer to discriminate against a qualified individual with a disability.
 Chronic illness, lupus included, is recognized as a disability for the purposes of administering the law.
 The law requires employers to make reasonable accommodations to enable a disabled employee to perform his or her job (modifications to work stations, assistive equipment, flexible work schedules, changes in job location, etc.).
 However, exactly what is "reasonable" can be a matter of interpretation, and sometimes a dispute can arise between employee and employer.
 The most important thing to know is that the ADA provisions apply only if the employer has been made aware of the employee’s disability.